 Funds restricted to India, Uganda, Ethiopia and Indonesia are as stipulated within donor agreements for charitable work only.
+The deficit in Uganda is due to a timing issue and will be resolved in the next financial year.

 12. ANALYSIS OF NET ASSETS BETWEEN FUNDS